Pancreatic cancer is cancer that starts in the pancreas, a gland that produces digestive juices and hormones.

 The juices contain enzymes that help to break down the food into very small fragments.
 These fragments are absorbed into the body through the small bowel.

-The pancreas also makes insulin.
+The pancreas makes insulin.
 Insulin keeps the level of sugar in the blood at a stable level.
 This means that the body cells get enough food, but not too much.
-If the level of sugar in the blood is high, the pancreas makes and releases more insulin.
+The pancreas makes and releases more insulin if the level of sugar in the blood is high.
 If the level is too low, it releases less.
-If you don't make enough insulin, you have diabetes.

 How common it is

-Around 9,400 people in the UK get pancreatic cancer each year.
-It is the 10th most common cancer, excluding non melanoma skin cancer.
+Around 9,600 people in the UK get pancreatic cancer each year.
+It is the 11th most common cancer.